bencatcraw/bencatcraw.github.io/essays/codingstandards.md

 ## What are "Coding Standards"

 Coding standards are a set of practices for programmers and software engineers that help them produce consistent quality code.
 Some of the most common practices include:
--Using least amount of lines of code possible
+- Using least amount of lines of code possible
--Choose appropriate names for variables, fuctions, etc.
+- Choose appropriate names for variables, fuctions, etc.
--Group related code into segments
+- Group related code into segments
--Avoid repeating code
+- Avoid repeating code
--Add comments to make code easier to understand
+- Add comments to make code easier to understand
 These can change depending on what industry you are working in, but are all focused on performance and helping others understand when reading your code.

 ## My take